Killing of Fernando Rios

-On September 28, 1958, Fernando Rios, a 26-year-old Mexican tour guide and gay man, died in New Orleans due to injuries sustained during an assault he experienced the previous night.
-The assault had been perpetrated by John Farrell, a 20-year-old student at Tulane University, who was accompanied by fellow students Alberto Calvo and David Drennan.
+On September 28, 1958, Fernando Rios, a 26-year-old Mexican tour guide and gay man, died due to injuries sustained during an assault he experienced the previous night in New Orleans, Louisiana, United States.
+The assault was perpetrated by John Farrell, a 20-year-old student at Tulane University, who was accompanied by fellow students Alberto Calvo and David Drennan.

 Earlier in the night, Farrell had recommended to Calvo and Drennan that they rob a gay man, with Farrell targeting Rios at the Cafe Lafitte in Exile, a gay bar.
 The two left the bar together, with Farrell, accompanied by Calvo and Drennan, assaulting Rios in an alley of the St. Louis Cathedral, resulting in his death the next day.
 Following his death, the three individuals turned themselves in to the police, and pled not guilty to murder.
 The three were ultimately found not guilty, with their defense team employing a gay panic defense.
 Subsequent prosecution resulted in convictions on lesser charges, but did not result in any of the men serving jail time.

 After the murder trial, which attracted a significant amount of local news coverage—much of which expressed a bias in support of the accused—the event largely faded from local memory.
 However, the 2017 publication of a book on the killing written by local LGBTQ historian Clayton Delery revived interest in the incident, leading to increased contemporary coverage of the event.
 Multiple sources have referred to the killing of Rios as an incident of gay bashing and a hate crime.